Aaur1s/portaler-modern/docs/selfhosting.md

 You should be able to access the website now in your browser (nothing will work however without the backend)

 ### How to set up SSL

+(If you are hosting this on your own local machine, skip this step entirely, and jump all the way down to the discord bot section)

 After your portaler instance done you can setup SSL(https://) for your portaler.